nocaremc/nodex-ws/README.md

 - [ ] a hookable/actionable event system for all actions (eg. monitoring margins and taking action)
 - [ ] use the first public working or configured (and working) dex rpc node.
 - [ ] Structure and organization of code meeting an actually specified standard.
-- [ ] I will not put up crap-looking code but also am not a psr-nazi.
-Technical standards and consistency are still important to me.
 - [ ] An interface for data storage is needed to reduce repeat calls to api for basic information
 - [ ] Determine the price of an asset pair with a seperate base. eg: usd price of bts:cny pair

 # Libraries used
 - websockets/ws - https://github.com/websockets/ws